travis-ci/docs-travis-ci-com/user/private-dependencies-bb.md

 If the dependency is also on Bitbucket, there are several different ways of fetching the repository from within a Travis CI VM.
-Each one has advantages and disavantages, so read each method carefully and pick the one that applies best to your situation.
+Each one has advantages and disadvantages, so read each method carefully and pick the one that applies best to your situation.

 | Authentication                | Protocol | Dependency URL format | Gives access to              | Notes                               |